budlime/PathBox/README.md

 If a directory is opened it gets added to the current project.

-If the setting `"create_new_project_if_empty"` is set to **true**, a new project will get created when adding a directory when no project is active.

-It is also, in the settings file, possible to specify a directory where the `sublime-project` file should be placed in that case.
-(Defaults to "." *i.e.* the same directory that was added).

 Worth noting is that by making the more general module `pathbox.py`, I decided to drop support for history.